1982 United States Senate election in New Jersey

 The 1982 United States Senate election in New Jersey was held on November 2, 1982.
 The seat was effectively vacated by the resignation of Harrison Williams amid scandal in March; his appointed successor, Nicholas F. Brady, did not run.

 Democratic businessman Frank Lautenberg won the seat in a major upset, defeating a large field of eight Democratic candidates and Republican Millicent Fenwick, a popular, well-known U.S. Representative.
 Lautenberg's campaign was largely self-funded and overcame early polling leads for Fenwick by outspending her 2-to-1 and emphasizing the persistently poor economic conditions under Republican President Ronald Reagan and the conservative Congress.

-Interm Appointment
+Background

+Interim appointment

 The seat had been occupied by Democrat Harrison A. Williams, who resigned on March 11, 1982, after being implicated in the Abscam scandal.
 After Williams' resignation, Republican Governor Thomas Kean appointed Republican Nicholas F. Brady to the seat.
 Brady served in the Senate through the primary and general elections but did not run for the seat himself.